mongodb/docs/source/reference/aggregation.rst

    .. note::

-      The dollar sign (i.e. "``$``") must proceed the field specification handed to the :aggregator:`$unwind` operator.
+      The dollar sign (i.e. "``$``") must proceed the field specification handed to the :pipeline:`$unwind` operator.

-   In the above aggregation :aggregator:`$project`, and selects (inclusively) the ``author``, ``title``, and ``tags`` fields, as well as the ``_id`` field implicitly.
-Then the pipeline passes the results of the projection to the :aggregator:`$unwind` operator, which will unwind the "``tags`` field.
+   In the above aggregation :pipeline:`$project`, and selects (inclusively) the ``author``, ``title``, and ``tags`` fields, as well as the ``_id`` field implicitly.
+Then the pipeline passes the results of the projection to the :pipeline:`$unwind` operator, which will unwind the "``tags`` field.
 This operation may return a sequence of documents that resemble the following for a collection that contains one document holding a "``tags``" field